 As the newly-hired head of legal of your employer‘s legal department or General Counsel (GC), it’s important to properly set expectations with leadership and get alignment on goals and priorities.

-To make your GC transition easier, we went to TechGC, the preeminent GC community for high-growth companies and venture funds, and co-hosted a virtual panel where panelists and TechGC members Shelley Hall, SVP and GC at NetBrain Technologies, and Justin Doolittle, VP and GC at Qumulo shared lessons and practical advice from their first-hand experiences.
+To make your GC transition easier, we've enlisted the experts.
+At a recent event by TechGC, the preeminent GC community for high-growth companies and venture funds, we co-hosted a virtual panel where panelists and TechGC members Shelley Hall, SVP and GC at NetBrain Technologies, and Justin Doolittle, VP and GC at Qumulo shared lessons and practical advice from their first-hand experiences.

 A Day in the Life of a General Counsel